Gioyik/Spow/README.md

 * Implementing [Greenspun's Tenth Rule](http://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)

 ## Features
-Zlango is a mini-language that is inspired by the Lisp family of languages.
+Spow is a mini-language that is inspired by the Lisp family of languages.
 Thus, it shares most of its features with Lisp and Scheme.
 These include:

 - Dynamic typing
 - First-class functions, including [anonymous (lambda) functions](http://en.wikipedia.org/wiki/Anonymous_function)